Diarrhoea: stabilising digestion by identifying and treating root causes

 Herbal medicines to soothe and tone the gut, heal gut linings and provide prebiotic fibre sources and polyphenols to support a healthy microbiome, such as:

 As our functional medicine practitioners treat the whole person, strategies that aim to improve other aspects of health may also be included in your treatment plan.
-In our six month program, your practitioner will work closely with you to direct your treatment, and your health coach will be your ongoing guide to help you implement your plan with greater ease.
+In our personalised program, your practitioner will work closely with you to direct your treatment, and your health coach will be your ongoing guide to help you implement your plan with greater ease.
 This approach has been helping people in Australia with chronic diarrhoea and other chronic health issues get well again.

 To restore normal bowel function, it is important to identify the cause, of which there are many (see causes, above).